CASP-Systems-BU/Gadget/replayer/README.md

 #### Lethe

 - Download.
 User need to manually download `vkalavri-rocksdb-fade-10592ede52ab.zip` and place it in `./replayer/`.
+Since lethe is not open-sourced yet, you can [contact the author](http://disc-projects.bu.edu/lethe/) to get this file.

 ```
 unzip vkalavri-rocksdb-fade-10592ede52ab.zip